bluwy/LuaTween-for-Rainmeter/Tutorial.md

 SolidColor=130,130,100
 ~~~~

 And now we're done!!
 Save the skin and load it.
-Hover you mouse on the sky, and the block will fall.
+Hover your mouse on the sky, and the block will fall.
 PS the block reverse back up when you leave the sky.

 ## What to do next
 This is just a small part of what LuaTween can do.
-Go check to Welcome.ini skin in this repo, it demonstrates what LuaTween fullest potential :)
+Go check the Welcome.ini skin in this repo, it demonstrates LuaTween's fullest potential :)

 Happy Tweening!